 Also note that you absolutely have to read the instructions on this model.
 Some (or many?) of those folks who think they received a defective unit may not have been getting the lid locked in place correctly.
 If the lid assembly is not secured, the motor will not run.

 Otherwise, owners who chose this model are extremely happy.
-Only time will tell how well this unit holds up over the long term, but right now over 90% of online reviewers rate it at 4 or 5 stars.(Back to Top)
+Over the years it has achieved a very high 4.7 average consumer rating, with over 90% of users giving it 4 or 5 stars.(Back to Top)

 - Well built, quiet to operate, easy to clean